jeffdruid/cheap-flight/README.md

 Happy coding!

-# Web scraping project for flight data
+# Web scraping project for link validation

 ## Define Project Scope:

+- Check the validity and accessibility of URLs within a dataset or a web application.

 ### Project Objectives:

+- Check that all links point to existing resources and are not broken or outdated.

 - Build a tool to help users find the cheapest flights